 Table of Contents

-Differential used in Automobile cars & Trucks
+Differential used in Cars & Trucks

-A smaller bevel gear called a differential side gear is mounted on the inner ends of each shaft.
+In a differential, A smaller bevel gear called a differential side gear is mounted on the inner ends of each shaft.
 Two bevel gears are mounted to mesh the driven and driven shafts at a 90 ° angle.
 The differential case here is mounted with two-wheel axles and differential side gears.

 The differential case has bearings that rotate on two drive shafts.
 Then the two pinions and their supporting shaft, called pinion shafts, are inserted into the differential case.
 The pinion shaft then meshes with the two differential side gears attached to the inner ends of the drive shafts.